Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Appealing a decision

-Either workers or employers may appeal a discriminatory action decision to the Alberta Labour Relations Board.
+Either workers or employers may appeal a disciplinary action decision to the Alberta Labour Relations Board.
 Appellants must send the appeal notice to the board within 30 days of receiving the report from the OHS officer.
+The decision by an officer to dismiss a disciplinary action complaint cannot be appealed, but a worker can request an OHS Director review that decision.